Technician inspecting a lathe in a machine shop to determine whether to repair or replace it.

 In this article, we’ll explore what to consider when making repair vs. replace decisions, walk through a typical analysis, and discuss how a computerized maintenance management system (CMMS) can help you make an informed, data-driven decision.

-Importance of Repair vs. Replace Decision
+Importance of Repair vs. Replace Decisions

 At its core, the goal of a repair vs. replace decision is to minimize an asset’s total cost of ownership to your organization.
 Rushing into a decision without proper evaluation can be costly and have other long-term effects.
 Each option – repair or replace – comes with its own benefits and drawbacks, which makes the decision challenging.